Skip to main content

 Public librarian leading a read aloud for large group of kids

 Taking your kids to all types of storytimes builds early literacy skills.
 Programs like my Tunes and Tales Storytime (opens in a new window) use music and singing to help children improve their letter knowledge, phonological awareness, and pronunciation.
-Participating in programs like our can help foster a love of reading in your household, as well as help strengthen your family bonds.
+Participating in programs like our Family Storytime (opens in a new window) can help foster a love of reading in your household, as well as help strengthen your family bonds.
 By attending various storytime programs at your local library, your children will enter a learning zone unlike anything at school or at home!

 Young girl smiling while reading Go Dog Go

 They say home is where the heart is.
 But during the holidays, the library is where the fun is.
 That’s where you’re likely to discover early elementary book clubs for your beginning readers!
-Early reader book clubs, such as the Elephant and Piggie Book Club (opens in a new window) offered at my library, help kids in grades K-2 hone their reading skills by practicing in circle of friends.
+Early reader book clubs, such as the Elephant and Piggie Book Club (opens in a new window) offered at my library, help kids in grades K-2 hone their reading skills by practicing in a circle of friends.
 Such programs also incorporate post-reading questions to build children’s critical thinking skills.
 But if your child happens to be shy around other kids, then a Paws to Read program might be the perfect fit for them.
 Paws helps children build confidence in their reading skills by allowing them to practice in front of a friendly, trained dog at the library!
 Labradors, collies, beagles…no matter the breed, dogs just have a way of making kids want to read.

 But one of the best things about going to the library is that you can bring a piece of the fun back home with you!
 Books abound and your librarian can help you find and check out plenty of fiction and nonfiction titles that appeal to your readers.
 At my library, we even offer Storytime Kits (opens in a new window) so that you can take home everything you need to hold your own storytime and keep the reading fun going.
 You can also use great materials like Reading Rockets’ recommended booklists, their Reading Adventure Packs, or the themes at Start with a Book (opens in a new window) to build on resources available at your library and support your family reading activities at home.